A Chinese lunar probe returns to Earth with the world's first samples from the far side of the moon

 China in recent years has launched multiple successful missions to the moon, collecting samples from the moon’s near side with the Chang’e 5 probe previously.

 They are also hoping that the probe will return with material that bear traces of meteorite strikes from the moon’s past.
-With the successful reentry of the probe, scientists will begin studying the samples.
+That material could shed light on the solar system’s early days.
+There’s a theory that the moon acted as a vaccum cleaner of sorts, attracting all the meteorites and debris in the system’s earlier era so that they didn’t hit Earth, said de Grijs, who is also executive director at the International Space Science Institute — Beijing.

+China has said it plans to share the samples with international scientists, although it did not say exactly in which countries.

 AP video producer Olivia Zhang contributed to this report.